rrazcueta/moonveil/docs/intro.md

 ## Who is this for?

-Something about the core design.
+MOONVEIL is a tabletop dungeon crawler where you explore the ruins of the broken moon, face all kinds of danger, and use your Pocket dice to twist luck in your favor.

+What makes MOONVEIL stand out:

+- 2d6, classless, combat focus, gamified dungeon crawling resource management
+- Pocket Push Rolls
 - Inspired by
-  - OSR
-  - MtG
-  - Dungeon Meshi
+  - Dungeon Meshi, Wizardry
+  - ICRPG, Shadowdark, FIST, Mörk Borg, 2400, FIST
+  - Magic the Gathering
 - Combat Focused
-- Pocket Push Rolls